Originally published October 19, 2015. Updated November 21, 2023.

 A traumatic brain injury (TBI) can occur anytime there is a bump or blow to the head.
-TBI is known as the silent epidemic, and is one of the least understood causes of death and disability in the United States.
+Known as the silent epidemic, TBI is one of the least understood causes of death and disability in the United States.

 In the Palmetto State alone, 61,000 people suffer with the long-term, disabling effects of brain injury, and TBI is the number one cause of accidental injury death for South Carolinians between the ages of 1 and 44.

 With symptoms that can go undetected by the patient, brain injuries are frequently misdiagnosed by physicians and medical providers.
 If you have suffered injuries due to an accident caused by someone’s negligent or reckless conduct, you may be at risk for TBI.
-Being aware of the causes and symptoms of TBI can ensure you get the care you need in dealing with the long-term and potentially life-threatening ramifications of this dangerous and increasingly common type of injury
+Being aware of the causes and symptoms of TBI can ensure you get the care you need in dealing with the long-term and potentially life-threatening ramifications of this type of injury.

 Causes of Traumatic Brain Injury

 The brain is one of the most vital and complex organs in the human body.
 Knowing the basics of how the human brain works may help you understand how even the most seemingly minor injury can result in serious long-term ramifications.

 According to scientists at the National Institutes of Health, the brain is divided into three distinct sections, with each part controlling a different aspect of human behavior, movement, and cognitive awareness.
 These parts work separately as well as together to control and regulate everything from our heart rate and respiration to our moods and personalities.
 When even the tiniest part of the brain is slightly damaged or injured, it can dramatically affect any number of these processes.

 Traumatic brain injuries occur as the result of a bump, blow, or jolt to the head, or any type of severe whipping of the head that does damage to the brain and disrupts important brain processes.
 Common causes of traumatic brain injuries include: